-She loves the cartoonish illustrations …
+She loves all the cartoonish illustrations.

-… and all the bright, bold, beautiful colors artist Catelina Echeverri used in making the charming pictures for this book.
+She also loves the bright, bold, beautiful colors artist Catelina Echeverri used in making the charming pictures for this book.

-I agree that the illustrations are lots of fun to look at, but I have an even greater appreciation for the concepts taught in God’s Very Good Idea.
+I agree that the illustrations are lots of fun to look at.
+But I have an even greater appreciation for the concepts taught in God’s Very Good Idea.

-Honestly, the only thing I didn’t like about this book is the fact that the author was not as careful about grammar usage as I would have liked — for instance, she often uses plural pronouns for singular antecedents.
+Honestly, the only thing I didn’t like about this book is the fact that the author was not as careful about grammar usage as I would have liked.
+For instance, she often uses plural pronouns for singular antecedents.

-But, as Newbell rightly notes, God made us all different… and what drives one person crazy may not even register with somebody else.
+But, as Newbell rightly notes, God made us all different.
+And what drives one person crazy may not even register with somebody else.
 So if you don’t see anything wrong with the above passage or the following excerpts, you’ll likely not be bothered by the handful of grammar mistakes that jumped out at me.

 If, on the other hand, sentences like these sound like fingernails on blackboards, then you should skip this book.
 Or just do as I do, and edit as you go. 🙂